Coming Together For Clean Water

 We all benefit from having clean and healthy rivers.
 That's why we're coming together as a community to plan, design, and build projects that will keep our stretch of the Milwaukee River beautiful and livable for generations to come.

 Pollution continues to be a serious concern in the Milwaukee River, with our friends at Milwaukee Riverkeeper only giving the overall health of the river a "D+" on their 2018 report card, dropping from the C- grade in 2017.
 While the overall health grade of the river has declined, amazing efforts are still being made in Milwaukee's urban areas to improve the health of the river, but less attention has been paid to rural and suburban parts of the watershed.
 We know making a river that is swimmable, fishable, and liveable for all requires the cooperation and effort of all communities along its banks, and we want to help do just that

 Connecting rural and suburban communities with their watershed to inspire appreciation, educate, and enable positive land management changes.

 How It Works

-Starting with the Village of Newburg, we're taking a three pronged approach to transforming a community's relationship with the Milwaukee River.
+In each Healthy River Community, we're taking a three-pronged approach to transforming a community's relationship with the Milwaukee River.
 Ultimately, we hope to develop a model that is replicable across the region, creating long term sustainability in the health of the Milwaukee River watershed.
 In each participating community, we'll work to:

 We protect the things we care about.
 That's why one of the first steps of the project is reaching out to residents and helping them to develop a passion for and connection with the Milwaukee River watershed right in their own backyards!
 From kayaking programs to community wide festivals to door to wastershed tours to tours of homes, we want to make sure everyone sees and feels the incredible value of being a Milwaukee River community.